hedzr/store/README.md

 This feature is builtin and cannot disable, due to we have a Trie-tree store and the node is always recognized at extracting.

-A side effect is when you're using a float-point number as a key, that will have matters.
+A side effect is, when you're using a float-point number as a key, that will have matters.
 Our tip is, don't do that.

 ### Decompound Map